shamsiaafrin/myportfolio.github.io/content/experience.md

 ### Daffodil International University
 **Role:** Teaching Assistant
 - Supported undergraduate students in both class and lab settings.
-- Participated in “Future Teaching and Learning” training at DIU.
+- Participated in "Future Teaching and Learning" training at DIU.